-The accompanying consolidated financial statements include the accounts of Teton Advisors, Inc. and its subsidiary Keeley Teton.
+The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in accordance with the U.S. generally accepted accounting principles ("GAAP") and include the accounts of Teton and its subsidiaries Teton LLC and Keeley-Teton.
 All intercompany accounts and transactions have been eliminated upon consolidation.